yalidu/yalidu.github.io/_pages/about.md

  - /about.html
 ---

-Dr Yali Du is a Senior Lecturer (Associate Professor) in AI at [King's College London](https://www.kcl.ac.uk/people/yali-du), and a Turing Fellow at [The Alan Turing Institute](https://www.turing.ac.uk/people/turing-fellows/yali-du).
+Dr Yali Du is a Senior Lecturer (Associate Professor) in AI at King’s College London, where she heads the [Distributed AI Group](https://www.kcl.ac.uk/research/dai) and leads the [Cooperative AI Lab](https://coopai.kcl.ac.uk/).
+She is also a Turing Fellow and secondee at [The Alan Turing Institute](https://www.turing.ac.uk/people/turing-fellows/yali-du), and a member of the [European Laboratory for Learning and Intelligent Systems (ELLIS)](https://ellis.eu/person/yali-du).
-At King's, she is the head of the [Distributed AI Group](https://www.kcl.ac.uk/research/dai).
-She directs the [Cooperative AI Lab](https://coopai.kcl.ac.uk/).
-Her research aims to enable machines to exhibit cooperative and safe behaviour in intelligent decision making tasks.
-Her work focuses on reinforcement learning and multi-agent cooperation, with topics such as generalization, zero-shot coordination, evaluation of human and AI players, and social agency (e.g., human-involved learning, safety, and ethics).
+Her research develops cooperative and safe AI agents that can learn, coordinate, and align with humans in complex decision-making environments, with a focus on scalable multi-agent learning, human–AI coordination, and value alignment.
-She was chosen for the AAAI New Faculty Highlights award (2023), Rising Star in AI 2023.
-She has given tutorials on cooperative multi-agent learning at ACML 2022 and AAAI 2023.
-She serves as the editors for Journal of AAMAS and IEEE Transactions on AI, Area Chair for NeurIPS 2024.
-She also serves in organising committee for AAMAS 2023 and NeurIPS 2024.
+She received the AAAI New Faculty Highlights Award  and was named a Rising Star in AI by KAUST in 2023.
+Dr Du serves as Senior Area Chair for AAMAS, Area Chair for NeurIPS, ICML, ICLR, and IJCAI, Associate Editor for IEEE Transactions on Artificial Intelligence, and Guest Editor for the Journal of Autonomous Agents and Multi-Agent Systems and Robotics and Computer-Integrated Manufacturing.
-Her research is also supported by the [Engineering and Physical Sciences Research Council(EPSRC)](https://www.ukri.org/opportunity/early-career-researcher-international-collaboration-grants/) and [AI Safety Insitute (AISI)](https://www.aisi.gov.uk/).
+She has also served on the organising committees of AAMAS 2023, NeurIPS 2024, DAI 2025, and AAMAS 2027.

 I normally recruit 2~3 PhD students each year.
 If you are interested in joining us, please complete [this form](https://forms.gle/rqDTxTnMFAb4ZS9R9) and email (yali.du@kcl.ac.uk).
 See the form for requirements.